 - Electric Random Orbital Sanders are by far the best selection for wooden deck refinishing.
 Electric sanders operate on a 110-volt household current, and their amperage requirements vary depending on the size of the motor.
 An electric random orbital sander can be used without an expensive support system and is a much more affordable option.

 Once you’ve decided on an electric random orbital sander for your deck, you need to consider size.
 This includes the actual size of the sander, its power capacity and the size of the sanding surface.
 This determines how easy it’ll be for you to operate the sander as well as how much material it can remove in a given time.
 For most projects, you’ll want to choose from the main orbital sander sizes:

 - 3-inch diameter orbital sanders are for do-it-yourself woodworkers who need to sand in small, compact areas.

 - 5-inch diameter orbital sanders are ideal for do-it-yourself woodworkers.
 They’re relatively compact and don’t require a lot of force to control.

-- 6-inch diameter orbital sanders are suited for larger, commercial work.
-That one-inch difference might not sound like much, but the bigger sander gives you 45% more abrasive area.
+- 6-inch diameter orbital sanders are suited for more extensive commercial work.
+That one-inch difference might not sound like much, but the bigger orbit sander gives you 45% more abrasive area.